 Our Plus One NMM residents collaborate with our FM/NMM residents in clinic, didactics, and academic training.
 We are looking for residents who plan to teach, do research, and actively advance their skills Our Plus One residents teach and collaborate with students, interns and residents in other training programs, and practicing physicians.

-Our teaching faculty includes four NMM board certified physicians and is widely varied.
-We are all dedicated to finding the health in our patients, to teaching and to lifelong learning.
-We can familiarize you with most treatment styles, including all of the commonly used techniques, as well as visceral, Fulford percussion, Still method, and several types of cranial.
+Our core teaching faculty includes three NMM board certified physicians and is widely varied.
+We are all dedicated to finding the health in our patients, to teaching, and to lifelong learning.
+All of our faculty use multiple treatment styles.
+We can familiarize you with most treatment styles, including all of the commonly used techniques, as well as visceral, Fulford percussion, Still method, FDM, and several types of osteopathy in the cranial field.

 Dr. Wilson's practice focus is on adult spine health and NMM, where he also sees pregnant patients for individual and shared medical appointments.